 Prepare vegetable seed beds by removing all weeds.

+Don’t start warm weather plants too early.
+Peppers and basil, and to a lesser extent tomatoes—hate cold weather.
+Wait until at least the end of the month, if not May, and a forecast for consistently warm weather before planting these.
 Cold hardy vegetable seeds can be planted now.
 Less cold hardy vegetable seeds may be started indoors and moved outside once it is warmer and chances of frost have passed.

 Build raised beds to take the bending out of growing vegetables.